halfpastnoon/3MF-Workflow/PrusaHelper.md

 2. Download updated .exe and .dll file from `PrusaSlicer/Binaries(Windows)` directory on GitHub.
 3. Locate PrusaSlicer installation folder (usually `C:\Program Files\Prusa3D\PrusaSlicer`).
 4. Replace `prusa-slicer-console.exe` and `PrusaSlicer.dll` with the provided files with matching extensions from GitHub.
+5. Add the PrusaSlicer installation folder to the windows PATH variable.
+	>commonly accessed by searching 'path' in start, clicking 'Environment Variables' and adding the directory to both listings of the 'Path' variable using the 'Edit' dialog.
-5. For more information regarding how to build and modify the PrusaSlicer source code, visit [the PrusaSlicer Windows build instructions page](https://github.com/prusa3d/PrusaSlicer/blob/master/doc/How%20to%20build%20-%20Windows.md).
+6. For more information regarding how to build and modify the PrusaSlicer source code, visit [the PrusaSlicer Windows build instructions page](https://github.com/prusa3d/PrusaSlicer/blob/master/doc/How%20to%20build%20-%20Windows.md).
 Source code including modified files can be found in the `PrusaSlicer/src` directory on GitHub.
 This directory can freely replace the one provided by PrusaSlicer named `src` during the build process.

 ### Modified PrusaSlicer Source Files
 - `PrusaSlicer/src/libslic3r/Model.cpp`